 - Avoid washing contaminated underwear with other pairs and clothing.
 This is especially important for those who have bacterial infections.

 - Wash your underwear separately from clothing containing other bodily fluids.
 If any article of clothing is stained, it’s better to wash it separately from your underwear.

 “You do you” is a great motto to live by — but not when it comes to your underwear hygiene.
+Just like finding the right fit using an underwear size chart, cleaning them is a must.
 Remember to wash your underwear after every wear and replace your old collection with new underwear every six months to a year.
 Mom would approve.